marsborox/EcostratRefactor/ReadMe.txt

 Interfaces	- we have Interface for button initiation - does not have to be motherClass
 		- its our standard InitiateButton, with playSound bonus

+Notes: need to fix upgrade the thing that extends time

 To Do: